 Why are you so afraid?
 Do you still not have faith in me?
 Mark 4:40

-The afternoon sun dipped behind the rolling hills as a small boat carrying Jesus and his disciples set out across the Sea of Galilee.
-After a day of teaching, the Master was dog-tired.
-So he found a quiet spot in the boat and was soon asleep.
+THE AFTERNOON SUN dipped behind the rolling hills as a small boat carrying Jesus and his disciples set out across the Sea of Galilee.
+After a day of teaching, the Master was exhausted.
+So he found a quiet spot in the stern and was soon asleep.

-The gentle breeze that had launched their boat quickly grew to a stiff wind that filled the sails and rippled the surface of the water with whitecaps.
-Within minutes fierce downdrafts howled and huge waves crashed against the side of the boat.
-The disciples frantically tied down the sail while the boat tipped and rolled over the waves.
-Water sloshed in by the gallons.
+The gentle breeze that had launched their boat quickly mounted to a stiff wind that filled the sails and rippled the surface of the water with whitecaps.
+Within minutes fierce downdrafts howled through the riggings, and huge waves crashed against the side of the boat.
+The disciples frantically tied down the sail while the boat tipped and water sloshed in by the gallons.
 But Jesus slept on undisturbed.

-“What were you so worried about?”
+“Why were you so stressed?”
 Jesus asked as the trembling disciples stared out over the suddenly tranquil lake.
 “Haven’t you learned to trust your lives to God in such a simple thing as a storm?”
 The disciples hadn’t trusted God.
-They were too worried about dying.
+They were too worried about losing their lives.

-TALK: How does it comfort you to know that you are in God’s hands?
+REFLECT: How does it comfort you to know that your life is in God’s hands?

 PRAY: Lord, when storms brew in my life, I trust you to take care of me.
 My life is in your hands.